Frequently asked questions about buying a home in Boston

 Yes, it costs you nothing to have a buyer’s agent represent you, and can be very helpful to have someone representing your interests.
 Our goal as buyer’s agents is to help:

 • Save you time in finding the home, neighborhood, and community that works best for you & your family

 • Navigate the home buying process

 • Point out the pros and cons of homes you’re considering buying

 • Share advice, resources, and contacts (lenders, home inspectors, real estate attorneys, movers, painters, electricians, contractors, interior designers, landscape designers, and more) to help make the home buying process a pleasant one

-I hope you’ll take a moment to read testimonials and reviews from many of our previous clients.
+I hope you’ll take a moment to read testimonials from many of our previous clients.